 Here are details on the best credit cards for low spenders:

 Best for Travel: VentureOne from Capital One– VentureOne is a great travel card for people who don’t spend enough for its sibling, the Venture card, to make sense.
 VentureOne has no annual fee, unlike the Venture card, which charges $95 annual fee.
-And you only have to spend $1,000 in the first three months to earn 20,000 bonus miles from VentureOne, while the Venture card requires $3,000 for 50,000 miles in the same timeframe.
-VentureOne purchases earn 1.25 miles per $1 spent.
+And you only have to spend $500 in the first 3 months to earn 20,000 bonus miles from VentureOne, while the Venture card requires $3,000 for 60,000 miles in the same timeframe.
+VentureOne purchases earn 2 miles per $1 spent.
 Miles can be redeemed as statement credits to cover purchases from airlines, hotels, car rentals, bus lines and more.
 Good credit or better is needed for approval.

 Best for Everyday Purchases: Blue Cash Everyday Card from American Express– There’s no reason to miss out on rewards from those routine, everyday purchases.
 You get 3% cash back at U.S. supermarkets up to $6,000 in purchases per year.
 You also earn 2% cash back at U.S. gas stations and select department stores, including Sears, J.C.
 Penney, and Kohl’s.
 All other purchases earn 1% back.
 So whether it’s groceries, gas, or back-to-school clothes, you know you’re making the most of every penny you part with.
+Plus, you can earn 20% back on purchases at Amazon.com in the first 6 months, up to $200 back.
 Good credit is required for approval.

 Best for Bonus Categories: Discover it Cash Back– Each quarter features purchase categories that give 5% cash back up to a quarterly maximum.
 Categories change every quarter, but low spenders can score when relevant categories come up, such as gas, groceries, or a particular store you use often, like Target.
 Plus, Discover will match 100% of the cash back you earn your first year.
 Those with good credit have better chance at approval.